Centre for Student Life

 We are investing £50M in our student experience by constructing an iconic building at the heart of the University, the Centre for Student Life.

-The Centre is a service-led project in partnership with the Students’ Union and responds to issues raised by our students in recent years.
+The Centre is a service-led project in partnership with the Students’ Union and in direct response to feedback from our students.
 It is the fruition of a successful and dynamic partnership that the University is proud to enjoy with its student body.

 It has been designed to provide a wide range of services to support key elements of student life, transforming the delivery of services to students.

 It will provide a heart to the Cathays Campus, offering support and advice to students about money, disability, international student support, careers, wellbeing and student life.
 The Centre will also offer flexible social learning spaces and a technology-rich 550-seat lecture theatre.

 - Work due to be completed: Academic year 2019/20

 - Architect: Feilden Clegg Bradley Studios

 The Centre for Student Life has been designed with sustainability in mind.
 It will focus on reducing energy consumption, supplying energy efficiently, and where possible, using renewable technology to keep the building’s carbon footprint to a minimum.
 Some of the design features include photovoltaic cells, the use of natural ventilation, a green roof and energy efficient lighting.